PLOS/Dockerfiles/README.md

 Running a stack
 ---------------

-The `ev stack` command is a wrapper around docker-compose.
+The `nv stack` command is a wrapper around docker-compose.
 It can be used to bring stacks up and down.

 Here is how you would run one stack:

-    ./ev stack wombat
+    ./nv stack wombat

 Now, in the case above you can visit some pages to see they are up: